You are here

 All PIs will be changed to the new format by the end of 2020.

-A Product Information document (PI) provides health professionals with a summary of the scientific information relevant to the safe and effective use of a prescription medicine.
+A Product Information document (PI) provides health professionals with a summary of the scientific information relevant to the safe and effective use of a prescription medicine, some non-prescription medicines and some biologicals.

 PI documents can be found by searching this website or by using the PI search database in eBusiness Services.
 You can enter the product name, licence details, sponsor details, active ingredient names or the ARTG number to get results.
 You can also use the TGA's MedSearch app available for Apple and Android devices.